 Interacting with alive and dried samples

-Overview of samples, with different materials, spacing and shape
+Final samples: box shape, weaves with different spacing and cylinder shape